• ECTS

 Description

-The objective of this course is to explore the diversity of life forms and morphological and functional adaptations of plants living in tropical regions.
-Each of the major biological types will be analyzed (trees, grasses, lianas, epiphytes, hemi-epiphytes, etc.) in order to understand their architecture and modes of development, and to study the particularities of their functioning.
+The aim of this course is to explore the diversity of life forms and morphological and functional adaptations of plants living in tropical regions.
+Each of the major biological types (trees, grasses, lianas, epiphytes, hemi-epiphytes, etc.) will be analyzed in order to understand their architecture and modes of development, and to study the particularities of their functioning.

-A comparative reflection will attempt to define the nature of the adaptations that have allowed these plants to occupy all the available niches.
+A comparative study will attempt to define the nature of the adaptations that have enabled these plants to occupy all the available niches.

-Particular emphasis will be placed, in an evolutionary perspective, on the study of the bio-mechanical and in situ conduction properties that characterize some of them.
+Particular emphasis will be placed, from an evolutionary perspective, on the study of the bio-mechanical and in situ conductive properties that characterize some of them.

-Another focus will be put on tree ontogeny by addressing notions of architecture in relation to the processes involved in the establishment of large tropical tree crowns, including root strategies.
-The interaction between vegetative structures, reproduction and secondary growth will be addressed in practical work on tropical material.
+The focus will also be on tree ontogeny, with a focus on architecture and the processes involved in the development of large tropical tree crowns, including root strategies.
+The interaction between vegetative structures, reproduction and secondary growth will be covered in practical work on tropical material.

-The notions of growth and competition in a stand will be approached on simple cases with notions of growth modeling.
+The notions of growth and competition in a stand will be approached using simple case studies, along with notions of growth modelling.

 Read more